 In October 2024, seven years after Steve Shaw founded Bondsavvy's bond recommendation service, Bondsavvy launched the Bondsavvy Economic Advisor newsletter to provide an unbiased perspective on how economic trends and public policy impact subscribers' investments and other key "pocketbook" issues.
-Below is a preview of our first article, which includes about one-third of the full 16-page article.
-Subscribe to our economic newsletter to access this full article, as well as our upcoming newsletter articles.

 Now that the US Federal Reserve has begun cutting interest rates, the key questions are: "What could this mean for bond yields, investors, and future mortgage rates?"
 Luckily, Fed rate cuts have occurred three times this century, and we can use these previous cycles to evaluate the potential impact of this rate-cutting cycle.